MVenkatsai02/LIM/README.md

 ## LIM

-This is amsimple Streamlit web application that integrates with Google's Gemini API.The Image.py describes about the image uploaded
+This is a simple Streamlit web application that integrates with Google's Gemini API.The Image.py describes about the image uploaded

 ## Features
 - Uses Google's Gemini-1.5 Flash model for text generation